Dangerous Ishhq: Plot

-Sanjana's last past life is that of a young queen's maid named Paro.
-She is secretly in love with Raj Dutt.
-The Commander-in-Chief of Rajputana Durgam Sah also loves her.
-Durgam Sah asks her to marry him, or else he shall have Rajdutt killed.
-When she thought nothing could be worse then the other, she goes to him and confesses to have ingested poison so as to die untarnished.
-Watching her die, Durgam takes her to a psychic named Mantra, who reveals that due to the vardaan of Mirabai to Paro, the bonding of Paro and Rajdutt is now unbreakable.
-They will be together forever in their every life, to which Durgam replies that if there can be a reincarnation of Rajdutt and Paro, he will also reincarnate but in a different form.
-He asks Mantra to give him the power to remember everything regarding his current life so that he can continue to separate the two lovers in the next lifetimes.
-That being said, Durgam Sah, Rashid, and Aarif all have the same soul but different faces.
+Sanjana's final past life is that of a young queen's maid named Paro.
+She is secretly in love with Raj Dutt, while the Commander-in-Chief of Rajputana, Durgam Sah, also loves her.
+Durgam Sah asks her to marry him, or else he shall have Raj Dutt killed.
+She goes to him and confesses to having ingested poison so as to die untarnished by him.
+Watching her die, Durgam takes her to a psychic named Mantra, who reveals that due to the boon of Mirabai to Paro, the bonding of Paro and Raj Dutt is now unbreakable.
+They will be together forever in every life, to which Durgam replies that if there can be a reincarnation of Raj Dutt and Paro, he will also reincarnate.
+He asks Mantra to give him the power to remember everything regarding his current life so that he can continue to separate the two lovers in their successive lifetimes.
+Hence Durgam Sah, Rashid, and Aarif all have the same soul but different faces.
 Their only aim is to separate Sanjana and Rohan.
 The question remains: in which form did Durgam Sah take birth during the present life?

-After going through all her lives, Sanjana decides to find out where Rohan is and who is today's Durgam Sah.
-She ultimately forms a plan and informs her friend Neetu and a police officer about faking her death.
+After going through all her lives, Sanjana decides to find out where Rohan is and who Durgam Sah has reincarnated as.
+She ultimately forms a plan and informs Neetu and a police officer about faking her death.
 Now declared dead by the doctor in front of ACP Singh and Neetu, it is shown that the new Durgam Sah is giving orders to his men to leave Rohan on his own as he will be dead in a few minutes.
 During the climax, it is finally revealed that ACP Singh is the new Durgam Sah.
 Sanjana recognises who ACP Singh is by a mark on his shoulder in a dangerous cat-and-mouse game.
 She then proceeds to wound him fatally.
 This breaks the cycle, and it is revealed that Sanjana and Rohan's souls will be together forever.